JackuB/mermaid-preview/readme.md

 - [ ] Edit already posted diagram (through Modal?)
 - [ ] Automatically detect Mermaid diagrams in messages and render them?
+- [ ] Live preview of the mermaid document in the modal?
+Seems like this can't be done with Slack's UI limitations.